Configuring Your Site for Facebook Instant Articles

-Sometimes you will see either a "WARNING" or an "ERROR" in the Entry Editor when it comes to publishing to FB Instant Articles.
-There is a key difference between these two types of warnings.
+Sometimes you'll see either a "WARNING" or an "ERROR" message in Entry Editor when publishing to Instant Articles.
+There's a key difference between these two types of notifications.

-If the error starts with "WARNING" message, then you can safely ignore such errors because they are not direct impediments to publishing.
+If the notification starts with "WARNING," then you can safely ignore it because it's not directly blocking you from publishing.

-If it is "ERROR", then this is a real warning and in most cases it will prevent FB IA from publishing.
+If the notification begins with "ERROR," then this is a real warning and in most cases it will prevent Instant Articles from publishing.

-An example of when you would see a "WARNING" is when HTML tags are empty.
-Facebook deals with this automatically but gives us a notification anyway.
-But it is not an impediment to publishing.
+An example of when you may see a "WARNING" notification is when HTML tags are empty.
+Facebook deals with this automatically, but sends out a notification anyway.
+Regardless, you can still publish your content as is.